 The two-party structure, as the principle vehicle for participation in the political process, seemed at the time not only a historical reality, but also a mental habit which set limits even for the new modes of thinking.
-But the very logic of direct action and nonelectoral organization of the new grass-roots organizations, as well as the contact with the nation's social and economic realities and power structures, helped evolve the new activists' attitudes toward the ruling class.364
+But the very logic of direct action and nonelectoral organization of the new grass-roots organizations, as well as the contact with the nation's social and economic realities and power structures, helped evolve the new activists' attitudes toward the ruling class.56

 For the new radicals, 'independent politics' combined with direct action, which rested in the hands of anyone wanting to use it as a means of political participation and intervention in social and economic life.
 Because of the dispersion of power among complicated institutions and the ever-growing complexity of the organization of post-industrial society, direct action was a form of challenge which could attack the system anywhere.
 Direct action was a method which returned the initiative to the base and escaped the trap of those ideological disputations over "the necessity of deciding everything in advance" which had paralyzed the traditional left.
-The method proved successful in at least two respects: it mobilized an ever-growing number of citizens who discovered the possibilities for expression as well as the permanently revolutionary nature of direct action and its possible use as an alternative to both "the bloody futility of civil war and the ineptitude of parliamentary procedure."365
+The method proved successful in at least two respects: it mobilized an ever-growing number of citizens who discovered the possibilities for expression as well as the permanently revolutionary nature of direct action and its possible use as an alternative to both "the bloody futility of civil war and the ineptitude of parliamentary procedure."57 years but eschews the bloody violence of the American Revolution.58